 Most commercial banks also offer project finance and offshore lending solutions for clients wishing to make cross border investments.

 Namibia is a member and recipient of development assistance from the African Development Bank (AfDB).
 The AfDB has partnered with the DBN on occasion to assist with project finance.
-The AfDB’s Country Strategy Paper (CSP) for Namibia, 2014-2018, outlines the bank’s priorities for Namibia.
-The bank is in the process of creating an updated CSP for Namibia.
-For more information on the CSP and projects the AfDB has financed in Namibia see: http://www.afdb.org/en/countries/southern-africa/namibia/.
+The AfDB’s Country Strategy Paper (CSP) for Namibia, 2020-2024, outlines the bank’s priorities for Namibia.
+For more information on the CSP and projects the AfDB has financed in Namibia see: https://www.afdb.org/en.

-Power Africa: Power Africa is a market-driven, U.S. Government-led public-private partnership to double access to electricity in sub-Saharan Africa.
+Power Africa: Power Africa is a market-driven, U.S. Government-led public-private partnership comprised of of over 170 public and private sector partners seeking to double access to electricity in sub-Saharan Africa.
 It also serves as a one-stop shop for private sector entities seeking tools and resources to facilitate doing business in Africa’s power sector.
-In 2016, the Electrify Africa Act unanimously passed both houses of Congress and was signed into law, institutionalizing Power Africa and establishing two goals; to add 20,000 MW of generation capacity and expand electricity access to 50 million people in sub-Saharan Africa by 2020.
-In bringing together more than 140 of the world’s top companies, development institutions, and financial entities, Power Africa employs a transaction-centered approach to directly address key constraints to project development and investment in the power sector.
+Power Africa employs a transaction-centered approach to directly address key constraints to project development and investment in the power sector.
 These interventions aim to de-risk investments and accelerate financial close — from facilitating project bankability with financing and risk mitigation, to providing technical and transaction support, to engaging with host-government counterparts.
 Learn more about the full Power Africa toolbox at https://www.usaid.gov/powerafrica/toolbox or other opportunities offered by Power Africa at https://www.usaid.gov/powerafrica.

 Multilateral Development Banks and Financing Government Sales.
 Price, payment terms, and financing can be a significant factor in winning a government contract.
 Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
 A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks.
 The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank; the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.